AadB010/Greenwashing-Risk-Assessment-Tool/README.md

 The Greenwashing Risk Assessment Tool (GRAT) is a systematic framework for detecting greenwashing risk among electric utility companies through integrated environmental performance measurement and multi-dimensional communication analysis.
 Originally developed for European electric utilities, GRAT can be adapted for other sectors by modifying metrics, terminology, and sector-specific parameters.

-The complete thesis document is included in this repository as a PDF.
+The complete thesis document is included in this repository (in the docs folder) as a PDF.
 For detailed practical usage guidance, implementation steps, and data requirements, refer to Chapter 5 of the thesis.

 ## Research Background